-- After a period of time, the personal goals of employees come into play and they might forget the ultimate organisational goal.
+- After a period of time, the personal goals of employees come into play and they might forget the ultimate organizational goal.
 You need to reiterate your objectives and remind them of their role in your organisation.
-Re-organise the team if it’s absolutely necessary.
-Conduct team building activities and teach them how to work in coordination.
+Re-organize the team if it’s absolutely necessary.
+Conduct team-building activities and teach them how to work in coordination.

 That’s the list of things you need to know before inculcating the marketing flywheel strategy in your company.
 If there is any more doubt regarding the flywheel or the inbound marketing dynamic, you can get a free consultation at Openthrive.

 We chase brilliance.